Tenaya Lake

 Tenaya Lake is an alpine lake in Yosemite National Park, located between Yosemite Valley and Tuolumne Meadows.
 The surface of Tenaya Lake has an elevation of 8150 ft.
 The lake basin was formed by glacial action, which left a backdrop of light granite rocks, whose beauty was known to the Native Americans.
 Today, Tenaya Lake is easily accessible by State Route 120 and is a popular lake for water activities.

 History

 Tenaya Lake is named after Chief Tenaya, who was the chief of the native people who lived in Yosemite Valley before being driven out by the Mariposa Battalion.
-Tenaya protested that the lake already had a name: Pie-we-ack, or "Lake of the Shining Rocks."
+When told that the lake was named in his honor, Tenaya pointed at the "Glistening peaks, near the head of the lake, said: 'It already has a name; we call it Py-we-ack.'"
+To which Lafayette H. Bunnell of the militia told him, "that we had named it Ten-ie-ya, because it was upon the shores of the lake that we had found his people, who would never return to it to live,...."
 This original name is now attached to Pywiack Dome, a granite dome to the east of the lake.

 As part of the 1864 Yosemite grant, the area became the first park land to be federally protected for preservation and public use.
 Yosemite became a national park in 1916 with the advent of the National Park Service.

 In 1868, John Muir wrote about the Tenaya Lake's beauty and timelessness in My First Summer in the Sierra.